AbhishekGowda28/lab/chat-app/ARCHITECTURE.md

 ## Conclusion

 This architecture emphasizes the separation of concerns:

 - The **server** mainly configures middleware and routes.
 - **Controllers** contain business logic.
 - **Models** handle data persistence and retrieval.
 - **Configuration files** (e.g., for DB connections and environment variables) ensure flexibility across environments.

 This modular design improves maintainability, scalability, and security, while keeping concerns neatly separated.

+## Testing Strategy

+The application implements a comprehensive testing approach:

+- **Unit Tests:** For individual components like controllers and utility functions
+- **Integration Tests:** For API endpoints to verify the complete request/response cycle
+- **Authentication Tests:** To ensure secure access to protected routes
+- **Database Tests:** To validate data persistence and retrieval operations

+Tests are implemented using Jest and Supertest, allowing for both isolated unit testing and full API endpoint testing.